The following editorial was written by licensed psychologist, Ricard Magnusson (MSc in Psychology, University of Umeå).

 The benefit of this is that it takes less effort for the brain to solve problems and make quick judgments about how to interpret a certain situation.

 The downside, in a creative context, is that it also makes us likely to repeat ourselves instead of coming up with truly innovative ideas.

 Many music producers can probably relate to the struggle of actually making new music instead of just subconsciously make variations of the same song.

 Our mind often has a hard time operating outside of the box, as learning by experience is all about doing what worked the last time.
 So how do we break out of the box?

-5 Effective Tactics to Overcome Writer’s Block
+5 Effective Tactics to Overcome Musician’s Block

 1. The Eno & Schmidt Approach: Oblique Strategies

 Music producer Brian Eno and painter Peter Schmidt came up with a particularly creative way of helping themselves out of creative blocks with their tool called Oblique Strategies.
 It contains a set of over 100 cards with questions and statements that aid in finding new approaches to creative problems.